 Whole Building Data.
 Aggregate energy and water usage data for the entirety of a Covered Building.

 (2) Deadline.
 Every owner of a Covered Building shall benchmark such Covered Building for the previous calendar year by June 30 of each year, using Portfolio Manager.
 For calendar year 2012, however, this deadline shall be October 31, 2013.
 When, in any year, June 30 falls on a Saturday or a Sunday, the deadline for benchmarking shall be advanced to the next day that is not a Saturday or Sunday.

+Calendar Year 2019 Deadline Extension.
+For calendar year 2019, owners of a Covered Building may complete a deadline extension form, provided by the Office of Sustainability, to extend the deadline for benchmarking calendar year 2019 to September 30, 2020.
+In order for the extension to be granted the deadline extension form must be received by the Office of Sustainability by 11:59pm on June 1, 2020.

 (3) Reporting.